nordcraftengine/documentation/docs/formulas/show-hide-formula/index.md

 ## How show/hide differs from CSS display

 Using Nordcraft's show/hide formula is different from setting CSS `display: none` or `visibility: hidden`.
-Using show/hide, elements or components are completed removed or added to the page when conditions change.
+Using show/hide, elements or components are completely removed or added to the page when conditions change.

 - **Show/hide formula:**
   - Completely removes the element from the page when hidden